manvitharai008-1868/CodeAlpha-Hangman-game/README.md

 ***Features***

-**Random word selection from a predefined list
+=>Random word selection from a predefined list

-**User-friendly console interface
+=>User-friendly console interface

-**Displays guessed letters and remaining attempts
+=>Displays guessed letters and remaining attempts

-**Win and lose conditions
+=>Win and lose conditions

-**Beginner-friendly Python project
+=>Beginner-friendly Python project

 ***Technologies Used***

-**Python
+1.Python

-**Random Module
+2.Random Module

-**Loops
+3.Loops

-**Conditional Statements
+4.Conditional Statements

-**Lists and Strings
+5.Lists and Strings

 ***How to Run***

-1.Open the terminal.
+->Open the terminal.

-2.Navigate to the project folder.
+->Navigate to the project folder.

-3.Run the following command:
+->Run the following command:

-python hangman.py
+=>python hangman.py

 ***Project Structure***